 3. Belief.
 We can start by believing the victim.
 In the absence of credible evidence to the contrary, we can trust a woman’s version of the events as much as we would trust any friend.
 Civil authorities will investigate and verify the facts.

 4. Boundaries.
 We must respect their wishes about emotional and physical contact.
 It does not matter that we were not the ones to harm them.
 We must create a safe space for them to heal.

 Here are the words of a survivor from The Mighty who is uncomfortable with uninvited contact.
 “When you continue to touch me, despite my asking you not to, it doesn’t matter how “harmless” it is.
 I have to fight with everything I have to resist a panic attack.
 I’m very aware you’re not hurting me, but you need to understand that there was a time when I told someone to stop, and they didn’t.
 There was a time when I begged someone to get their hands off of me, and they didn’t.
-I told them no and they still thought they had the right.” – THE MIGHTY
+I told them no and they still thought they had the right.”

 5. Deception.
 We can forcefully refute the lie that a woman was asking for the assault to happen.
-That the victim was at fault because they were in the wrong place or should have known better.
+Or that the victim was at fault because they were in the wrong place or should have known better.

 Consider these powerful words from Elisabeth Bahadori.
 “For those of you who think women are “asking for it,” you’re right.
 We are asking for something.
 We are begging, pleading, demanding a world in which we feel safe and respected.
 We’re asking to be treated like decent human beings.
 We’re asking for an end to rape and rape culture.
 When will you finally listen?”

 6. Strength.
 We can praise their power in speaking up when many others are silent.
 We can add our voices to theirs in calling for change.